acmetz/SitecoreAPIGraphQLClient/README.md

 - ClientSecret: OAuth client secret used to acquire tokens
 - EnableUnauthorizedRefresh: when true, refresh and retry on 401 responses
 - MaxUnauthorizedRetries: number of additional retries after the first 401 (0 disables retries)
+- EnableInternalLoggingSetup: when true (default), DI will TryAdd minimal logging so downstream services can receive ILogger<T>; set to false to opt out
 - Clients: named client map; each entry requires Endpoint (valid http/https), ClientId, ClientSecret

 ## API surface